How to sort list by specific word(s) in Excel?

 2. Keep the formula cells selected, and click Data > Sort A to Z, and check Expand the selection in the Sort Warning dialog.

-3. Click Sort, then the list has been sorted by the number of appearance of “apple”and “banana””.
+3. Click Sort, the list will be sorted based on the number of occurrences of “apple” and “banana”.

 Best Office Productivity Tools